syarul/cycle-iso/README.md

 This app use webpack and babel as part of the build process.

+Thanks to
+@TylorS - for helping with routing
+@laszlokorte - for helping out with mapping object in streams.

 ## New Stuff

 - Added JSON Graph, rely on ```xstream.fromPromise()```